Applying for support through the Indigenous Native Food Program

 - will contribute to increased employment, both during the project execution and in the longer-term

 - has the potential to positively impact a Queensland industry

 - provide benefit to Queensland regions (outside of Brisbane city).

 - Find out what support is available through the INFP.

 - Learn more about running and growing your business.

 - Register for free business mentoring through the Mentoring for Growth program.

-- Subscribe to our Small Business Connect newsletter and follow Business Queensland on social media to find out more about events and programs to support your business.
+- Subscribe to our Business Queensland Connect newsletter and follow Business Queensland on social media to find out more about events and programs to support your business.